gravasch/PamakProject/README.md

 -Provides a database that stores and manages all user activity as well as data from all users.

 -Finally, it lets you create to-do lists for reminders and jobs.

+Requirements

+''' pip install -r requirements.txt '''

+to install every package required for this project.

+Using it

+Navigate to root folder and run

+''' python manage.py runserver '''

+Navigate to 127.0.0.1:8000 on your browser to visit the PamakProject!